exhibitjs/exhibit/docs/using-exhibit-with-gulp.md

 # Using Exhibit with gulp

-Exhibit is not related to gulp, and in fact it replaces a lot of the functionality that you'd normally use gulp plugins for.
+Exhibit is not related to gulp, but they work well together.

-But if you like gulp's command line interface, you might want to use Exhibit in a gulpfile.
+Exhibit doesn't have to be used with a task runner.
+But if you're already set up with gulp, you might want to try using Exhibit in your gulpfile.

 The return value from Exhibit's `.build()` is a promise, and gulp loves promises: